sourav-bk/Golang/README.md

 The GOMAXPROCS setting — it controls how many OS threads run goroutines in parallel, defaulting to the number of CPU cores.

 ---
-***Concurrency***

-Go follow Concurrency.
-Concurrency is the ability to run multiple things at once.
-When we normally write code, that code runs sequentially, meaning that each job is run back to back.
-In concurrent code, those jobs are running simultaneously.

-- #### Concurrency vs. Parallelism
-Concurrency is not Parallelism.

-Concurrency is ability to handle many tasks at once. and Parallelism doing multiple things at the exact same time.

-I will give small example:

-- Case 1: ***Concurrency*** - I was writing something, then I get thirsty, so I stopped writing and drank some water, then started writing again.

-- Case 2: ***Parallelism*** - I'm drinking and eating, Coke and pizza also watching TV at the same time.

-Go is designed to be concurrent, which allows., it to be parallel, when have processor with multiple cores.

-Go program can be concurrent, even on a single core machine, but it achieves true parallelism, when running on a multi-core system,

-And Go runtime efficiently distributes goroutines, across all available CPU cores.

 ## ***Channel*** :